 Stay awhile at one of the many pampering hotels and resorts, and while you're here, be sure to cruise along some of the scenic coastal drives and soak up the spectacular views.

 St. Barts is one of the most famous islands in the Caribbean.
-Stunningly beautiful yet understated, it lures movie stars and moguls from around the world, and for good reason.
-This pretty island offers a luscious taste of France in the tropics, with a relaxed charm that discerning travelers love.
+Stunningly beautiful yet understated, it lures movie stars and moguls from around the world – and for good reason.
+St. Barts offers a luscious taste of France in the tropics, with a relaxed charm that discerning travelers love.

 One of St. Barts' top attractions are its glamorous blond beaches, which curve around its coastline, backed by rolling green hills.
 Privacy and seclusion are the island's other top selling points, but of course all this comes at a price.
 This alluring island is one of the Caribbean's most expensive, but if money's no object, you can ensconce yourself in a private villa or boutique hotel, dine on gourmet French cuisine until your heart's content, and live the lifestyle of the rich and famous.